pkositsyn/delaunay-triangulation-algorithm/README.md

 ![screenshot from 2018-11-30 17-46-50](https://user-images.githubusercontent.com/37667546/49296028-41d64c80-f4c8-11e8-98f6-2e076ea267fb.png)

 The only bad thing I see in this algorithm that it produces a lot of narrow long triangles, which can be bad for precision.
-(these blue edges were added and then removed during algorithm)
+(these blue edges are added and then removed during algorithm)

 ![screenshot from 2018-11-30 23-46-58](https://user-images.githubusercontent.com/37667546/49314050-44519a00-f4fa-11e8-894d-0ad2e835de3a.png)